victorialee13/Hack-25-26-Deliverable/README.md

 # Hack at UCI Tech Organizer Deliverable

+# Btw pushed more commits after the 12/21 deadline to improve quality (srry)
+# Added additional feature: Notification

 Thank you for your interest in applying to the Hack at UCI Tech team!

 In order for your application to be considered, you must complete this